raspberrypilearning/interactive-animation/en/step_6.md

   <iframe src="https://scratch.mit.edu/projects/435725465/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
 </div>

-This code makes a balloon 'pop' and uses the g
+This code makes a balloon 'pop' using sound and looks blocks.

 ```blocks3
 when this sprite clicked
 change size by (10)